riceissa/issarice.com/wiki/individual-transparency.md

   arguments.
   Somewhat related is a [post on the Open Borders Action Group about writing an attack piece](https://www.facebook.com/groups/openborders/permalink/616873458409379/).
+- The argument from observation of elites: e.g. mathematical elites [have a small online presence](http://lesswrong.com/lw/hky/the_paucity_of_elites_online/), people tend to become more secretive as they acquire resources (?), etc.

 # External links